 Compositions & the more left-brain side of my Designer past life comes back to dig through ‘the mess’.
 The spiral shape is the visual anchor, serving as both windows through the ‘past’ (underlying layers) as well as compositional and visual anchors.

 Just as in life - to find a fulfilled life, one must find the beauty in the mess!

-With my experience mourning the Matriarch of my maternal family, I wanted to explore how the motherhood experience reflects these themes alongside concepts of time and legacy, with the duality of beauty and mess.
+With my experience mourning the Matriarch of my maternal family recently, I also expanded that exploration to the motherhood experience.
+Where these themes are reflected alongside concepts of time and legacy, with the duality of beauty and mess.
 Grief and joy.
 Chaos and structure

-Simultaneously playing and battling the chaos, while holding & grasping for anchors.
+Simultaneously playing with and battling the chaos, while releasing & grasping for anchors.

 For more on Brenda Mangalore see